 2. Heat a large skillet over medium/medium-high heat.
 Add the 1 tablespoon of the oil and once hot, stir in the garlic, being careful not to burn.

-3. Add in the lamb and beef and stir, combining with the garlic.
+3. Add in the lamb and stir, combining with the garlic.
 Cook until the meat is browned.

 4. Remove the lamb/garlic mixture from the pan, then add in the onions, carrots, celery, rosemary, and thyme.

 5. Cook until onions are translucent and carrots and celery softened.